arazmoazzemi/Python-Projects/tkinter/cheat_code.md

 window.mainloop()
 ```

-### Select input valuse from start to end of charactes:
+### Select range of input valuse, From start to end of charactes:

 ```
 import tkinter as tk